 Prerequisite 2: An uncommon campaign

-Without this, our common plan, the International Green New Deal, will stay on the drawing table, so here is a campaign idea: let’s identify multinational companies that abuse workers locally and target them globally,between the cost to participants of, for example, boycotting Amazon for a day and the costs of such boycotts to targeted firms.
+Without this, our common plan, the International Green New Deal, will stay on the drawing table, so here is a campaign idea: let’s identify multinational companies that abuse workers locally and target them globally, utilising the great disparity between the cost to participants of, for example, boycotting Amazon for a day and the costs of such boycotts to targeted firms.
 Global consumer boycotts are not new but now, using the power of platform megafirms, like Amazon, against them, they can be far more effective.
 Especially in a second phase, they are combined with local strike action involving the relevant trades unions.
 Such global action in support of local workers or communities has immense scope.
 With some clever communication and planning, they can become a popular way people around the world share a feeling that they are helping make the world a freer, fairer place.

 Of course, to make this happen, our Progressive International requires a nimble international organisation.
 The problem with organisations that are capable of global coordination is that they, surreptitiously, reproduce within them bureaucracies, exclusion and power games.
 How can we prevent neoliberalism and authoritarian nationalism from wrecking the world without creating our very own variety of authoritarianism?
 Granted, it is harder to find the right answer to this question as progressives who reject hierarchies, bureaucracies and the encroachments of paternalism, but we have a duty to find it nevertheless.